FAQ

 It is also blessed with excellent and consistent solar and onshore wind resources thanks to its consistent daylight hours, high solar intensity, and wind speed.
 It has the third-highest Global Horizontal Irradiance (GHI) in North Africa.
 It is 20% greater than Spain (the highest GHI in Europe) and more than twice that of the UK.
 It also has high solar intensity (34% solar load vs. 11% in the UK) and wind speed reliability (52% wind load vs. 31% average in the UK).

-The solar and wind farms will be located in the Guelmim-Oued Noun region in the south of Morocco.
+The solar and wind farms will be located in the Province of Tan-Tan in the south of Morocco.
 The area of the desert required is roughly the size of greater London.

 The Morocco – UK Power Project aligns with the Moroccan state’s strategy to accelerate the development of a new clean energy industry, to deliver both its domestic energy agenda, and to unlock export value from its substantial renewable energy resources.

-The Project will unlock substantial export value for Morocco, within a decade and creates a new, guaranteed revenue stream.
+The Project will unlock substantial export value for Morocco and creates a new, guaranteed revenue stream.
 It also accelerates the industrial development of the renewable energy sector with many components to besourced locally.
 The Project will also act as a lighthouse for further project, showing what is possible.
 The construction of the solar and wind farms is expected to create around 10,000 new jobs in Morocco during construction, and 2,000 permanent roles once the project is in operation.

 In addition, Xlinks First has adopted an inclusive approach toward the local population and will ensure, thanks to local socio-economic development programs, that local populations will benefit from the Project from day one of operation and over the longer term.